ACHarrison32/4143-PLC/Lecture Notes/Video Notes/README.md

 		fmt.Println("Enter number of tickets: ")
 		fmt.Scan(&userTickets)

+		// Validate user inputs:
-		var isValidName bool = len(firstName) >= 2 && len(lastName) >= 2
+		// Check if both first and last name have at least two characters var isValidName bool = len(firstName) >= 2 && len(lastName) >= 2

-		var isValidEmail bool = strings.Contains(email, "@")
+		// Check if the email contains the "@" character var isValidEmail bool = strings.Contains(email, "@")

-		var isValidTicketNumber = userTickets > 0 && userTickets <= remainingTickets
+		// Check if the number of tickets requested is valid var isValidTicketNumber = userTickets > 0 && userTickets <= remainingTickets

+		// If all inputs are valid:
 		if isValidName && isValidEmail && isValidTicketNumber {

-			remainingTickets = remainingTickets - userTickets
+			// Subtract the booked tickets from the remaining tickets remainingTickets = remainingTickets - userTickets

-			bookings = append(bookings, firstName+" "+lastName)
+			// Add the name of the attendee to the bookings slice bookings = append(bookings, firstName+" "+lastName)

 			//fmt.Printf("The whole array: %v\n", bookings)